 Tenants often start unintentional fires, leaving a landlord with a massive bill to pay.
 Fires are often caused from curling irons that are left on, space heaters, and other things.
 It is important to have a good insurance policy in place to cover the expenses related to damage.

 Hopefully these renting horror stories have given you some direction on how to handle difficult rental situations.
-For more information on how to manage tenants, call East Bay Property Management today!
+For more information on how to manage tenants, call East Bay Property Management and Consulting today!